 Having worked for two decades directly, and as a consultant to many charitable organisations, Niall has a deep insight into the not for profit sector.
 He provides fundraising and legacy planning advice, prospect research, coaching and mentoring to the not for profit sector through his consultancy, Campaign Solutions.
 He also works in philanthropy, supporting individuals and families on their philanthropy journey through his sister consultancy philanthropadviser.ie.

-Ann worked for twenty years in the corporate sector before bringing her expertise to the non-profit sector.
-She has worked with DEBRA Ireland, Business in the Community, the Community Foundation for Ireland, ISPCA, the Mater Foundation, Sensational Kids and is currently the Grants and Corporate Relationship Manager with ARC Cancer Support Centres.
+Ann worked for twenty years in Ireland and the UK with a multi-national financial service company before bringing her expertise in 2003 to the non-profit sector.
+She has worked in fundraising with DEBRA Ireland; community development and CSR with Business in the Community and philanthropy and grant making with The Community Foundation for Ireland.
+For the last five years, Ann has worked as a consultant to the ISPCA, the Mater Foundation, Sensational Kids and ARC Cancer Support Centres.

 Susan is a solicitor who left general practice in 2014 to set up her own business, Make My Will Solicitors.
 She had noted a real need to make the process of will-making easier and more accessible for people.
 She specialises in drafting Wills remotely; by phone or online through her website www.makemywill.ie.
 During the will-making process, Susan always informs her clients of the benefits of leaving a charitable legacy gift.

 Sarah has been Head of Marketing & Communications with LauraLynn Children’s Hospice since 2016.
 She has more than 20 years’ experience in the not-for-profit sector, working across fundraising, marketing, communications, lobbying and grassroots advocacy roles.
 Sarah previously held the role of Head of Public Affairs and Advocacy for The Alzheimer Society of Ireland, successfully leading a campaign to have dementia recognised as a national health priority in Ireland.